inrupt/etl-tutorial/README.md

 ### Create a local-only environment file

-To run our ETL Tutorial or execute our End-2-End tests for 'real' (i.e., where we attempt to Extract real data from actual 3rd parties, and/or Load data into real Solid Pods or a triplestore), we need to provide real, valid credentials, i.e., to allow our application to authenticate with the real APIs of our 3rd-party data sources, and/or to allow our application to write RDF data to
+To run our ETL Tutorial or execute our End-2-End tests for 'real' (i.e., where we attempt to Extract real data from actual 3rd-parties, and/or Load data into real Solid Pods or a triplestore), we need to provide real, valid credentials, i.e., to allow our application to authenticate with the real APIs of our 3rd-party data sources, and/or to allow our application to write RDF data to